cosmos72/hyperluminal-mem/README.md

    for length overflows and can exploit tail-call optimizations.

-   `msize` supports the same types as `MWRITE` below, and can be extended similarly to support arbitrary types, see `MSIZE-OBJECT` for details.
+   `msize` supports the same types as `MWRITE` below, and can be extended similarly to support arbitrary types, see `MSIZE-OBJECT` and `MWRITE-OBJECT` for details.

 - `(MWRITE ptr index end-index value)` serializes a Lisp value, writing it into raw memory.
    It is defined as: